sustainablesource/sustainablesource/index.md

 {: .belief}
-Software development is a real trade, a craft that earns us a living and sustains our lives.
+Software development is a real trade, a craft that earns us a living and sustains our lives and families.
 We believe we can make our passion sustainable while remaining true to our core values of freedom and responsibility.

 Sustainable Source